Inspire Within

 Bible Study

 A good way to apply these steps is to start a Bible Study that requires you read a daily passage of Scripture.
 You could choose a Bible Study on a book of the Bible or a specific topic.
-The Daily Grace Co. has an incerdible selection of studies to choose from.
+The Daily Grace Co. has an incredible selection of studies to choose from.
 Their Book of the Bible Studies are great to guide you along while you read through a book.
-You can browse though their Bible Studies here.*
+You can browse though their Bible Studies here.

 If you are interesting in reading chronologically through the Bible in a year, they have an amazing 4-volume study coming soon that you follow along with to help you accomplish your goal.
 Wow, what an accomplishment it would be to read through the whole Bible!
 This 365-day study gives you better understanding and insight to the storyline of the Bible.
 You can find it here.